PHPWatch/WordPress-SameSite/readme.txt

 There is no administrative UI provided: Activate this plugin and you are all set!

 == Installation ==
-1. Install this plugin as you do with any other plugin.
+1. Install this plugin as you would with any other plugin.
 2. Enable it.
 3. There is no third step - From this point afterwards, authentication cookies your WordPress site uses will contain SameSite flag, and you will be protected from CSRF attacks.